 I grew up in the suburbs of Minneapolis, Minnesota where, at age 13, I began studying Mandarin.
 This marked the start of a life-long interest in China: as a high school junior I studied in Beijing; as an undergraduate at St. Olaf College, I majored in Asian studies and political science; and after university, I taught English for a year in Shanghai.

-Upon returning to the US, I spent nearly three years at the Woodrow Wilson Center—a non-partisan think tank in Washington, DC—where I planned programs, researched, and wrote on Asian politics, environmental protection, and NGO development in China.
+Upon returning to the US, I spent over two years at the Woodrow Wilson Center—a non-partisan think tank in Washington, DC—where I planned programs, researched, and wrote on Asian politics, environmental protection, and NGO development in China.
 I also served as managing editor of the China Environment Series.

 Working in the policy world provided me with the empirical knowledge that was foundational for my PhD research.
 At the University of Wisconsin-Madison, I was trained as a political scientist, specialising in comparative politics and international relations.